21 student life hacks

 When you're in the habit of regularly picking up your phone and checking social media, you might find you keep opening the apps without even thinking about it.
 To keep yourself off them, try blocking them on your phone.

 Or, for extra incentive, get the Hold app.
 It lets you earn points for staying off your phone.
-And, once you've earned enough points, you can then redeem them for freebies.
+And, once you've earned enough points, you can then redeem them for rewards.

 Tackle quick tasks on your to-do list first